deepakness/deepak-notes-jk/_posts/2021-01-16-weird-businesses.md

 A company named ShitExpress has generated over $100,000 in revenue in 3 years by sending sh*t to the people who annoy you the most.
 It sends animal sh*t of your choice to the provided address, anonymously.

+You just have to buy the required service from them, provide your enemy's address and they will deliver in a discrete box without your name on it.

+Not sure how this satisfies people, but people are doing it. 😁

 [Source](https://www.shitexpress.com/)